jicksta/sync-evernote/README.md

 Output files are first written to tempfiles within the container and then atomically moved into the volume when all tempfiles have been flushed and closed.
 This lets you rest easier killing the process.

 The Thrift responses contain a lot of binary fields, mainly checksums.
 All binary data is automatically sanitized to url-safe Base64 in the JSON files.
-The marshalled Ruby Thrift objects preserve the binary objects.
+The marshaled Ruby Thrift objects preserve the binary objects.

-The docker image has an `ENTRYPOINT`, so if you want a bash shell with the image you will have to specify `--entrypoint bash` instead of the command at the end.
+The docker image has an `ENTRYPOINT`, so if you want a bash shell within the image you will have to specify `--entrypoint bash` instead of the command at the end.

 ## Future